How to Make a Cake for a Cat: Healthy Coconut Flour Recipe

-If you don't use dry/dehydrated cat food, The Honest Kitchen has small trial-size packs of their 'Prowl' cat food, which is perfect for this recipe.
-This food uses free-range chicken.
-The first 9 ingredients are chicken, eggs, potatoes, sweet potatoes, organic flaxseed, pumpkin, spinach, cranberries, rosemary.
+If you don't use dry/dehydrated cat food, The Honest Kitchen has small trial-size packs of their "" cat food, which is perfect for this recipe.
+This food uses Prowlfree-range chicken.
+The first 9 ingredients are chicken, eggs, potatoes, sweet potatoes, organic flaxseed, pumpkin, spinach, cranberries, and rosemary.
 This cake can serve as a nutritious meal for your pet that should be tasty without adding unnecessary unhealthy ingredients.

 - Mix the dry ingredients (coconut flour, powdered cat food, flax seed, dry cat treats, cheese, and chia seed, in a bowl).